mauritssilvis/challenges/java/java-project-cli/README.md

 #### 1.1.1 Installation

 To work with Java code, you have to install the Java Development Kit (JDK).
-You can install the JDK as follows:
+You can install the Adoptium distribution of the JDK as follows:

 - Go to https://adoptium.net/temurin/releases/.
 - Select the latest long-term support (LTS) version of Java (Java 21 at the time of writing).